Borderline Bar and Grill shooting witnesses describe chaos, gunman

 THOUSAND OAKS, Calif. — Many witnesses who were inside the Borderline Bar and Grill for a college country event where 12 people were gunned down Wednesday night said the gunman, wearing all black and armed with a handgun, said nothing and started shooting as soon as he entered the club.

 "We heard shots, I looked up and knew exactly what was happening.
-I tried to pull down as many people as I could," said Matthew Estron, who was at the Thousand Oaks, California bar for "college country night" along with several hundred other people.
+I tried to pull down as many people as I could," said Matthew Estron, who was at the Thousand Oaks, California bar for "college country night."

-He said he didn't hear the gunman, who was later found dead of a gunshot wound, say anything.
+He said he didn't hear the gunman say anything.
+The shooter, who was later found dead of a gunshot wound, was identified by law enforcement officials as former Marine Ian David Long, 28, who used a .45 caliber Glock handgun.

-When he heard a pause in gunfire, he assessed the shooter must be reloading his gun, and took the opportunity to throw barstools at the windows in an effort to escape.
+When Estron heard a pause in gunfire, he assessed the shooter must be reloading his gun, and took the opportunity to throw barstools at the windows in an effort to escape.

 "I didn't really fully recognize that like it's an actual shooting, you know because you are in shock.
 You're trying to register the situation," Stratton said.

-Many who were at Borderline Bar described it as a place for regulars where you run into friends you haven't seen in a while along with people you see there every week.
+Many who were at Borderline Bar, especially popular with college students on Wednesday nights, described it as a place where you run into friends you haven't seen in a while, along with people you see there every week.

 Holden Harrah, 20, said he saw the woman working the front desk get shot.
 He assumes she was killed.
 "My eyes were directly on the target,” Harrah said.
 "Unfortunately I had to see a friend die."

 Harrah said the bar is a place where students from nearby colleges, including California Lutheran University, Moorpark and Pepperdine University, come to catch up.
-He said he's made a visit there part of his routine for half a year now.
+He said he's made visits there part of his routine for half a year now.

 "The reason why I come, I like running into people I haven’t seen in a very long time," said the student.
 “It was a good night tonight.
 It hasn’t been packed recently, but tonight there was a good amount of people.”